Recognition & Compliance

 Data Integrity & Immutability

-Public Accessibility and Legal Recognition of Paywalled Prior Art
+Public Accessibility and Recognition of Paywalled Prior Art

 Proofbox disclosures are publicly accessible and indexed for discoverability.
 In line with EPO G 1/92 and T 952/92, our platform optimizes each entry for SEO, ensuring it is findable – even when access is gated by a nominal fee.
-Per EPO OJ 2009, 456–462, paywalls do not compromise the legal standing of a publication as prior art.
-This ensures legal validity while protecting content from automated scraping by AI crawlers and bots.
+Per EPO OJ 2009, 456–462, paywalls do not compromise the standing of a publication as prior art.

 Long-Term Archiving and Proof of Access